diogodcarvalho/PlasmaTomoML/README.md

 - [Theano](http://deeplearning.net/software/theano/)
 - [Keras](https://keras.io/) (optimized to run on top of Theano)

-## Directory Structure
+## Access to Tomography Databases

 The folders developed for JET/ and COMPASS/ are completely independent of each other.
 No data from the actual experimets is available in this repository since disclosure is not permited.
-Neverthless instructions for the files structure are given in their respective directories.
+Neverthless scripts to read from the databases (which will only work if one has access to them) are given as well as instructions for the outputed files structure.

 ## References: